BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in Sofia, always have some Bulgarian Lev (BGN) on hand for smaller shops, markets, or street food vendors.
-Exchange offices (obmen) often offer better rates than at the airport, but compare a few before committing – look for ones with zero commission advertised.
+While credit cards are widely accepted in larger establishments, always carry some Bulgarian Lev (BGN) in cash for smaller shops, markets, and local transport.
+Exchange offices often have better rates than airport kiosks, but compare them carefully before handing over your money.

 culture